curv3d/curv/VMCode.md

 * Reference to non-recursive variable contains definiens, to support constant folding and other optimizations.

+Maybe, the distinction between expression, generator, action is determined during analysis and stored in the Operation?
+* earlier diagnosis of errors (not required for MVP)
+* The information might be needed to analyze certain (future) phrases?
+  Eg, generalized brace phrases.
+A list of actions & definitions is a module.
+  A list of actions and field generators is a record.
+This can be done without analysis-time phrase typing (error messages might be better).

+Maybe, there is no runtime polymorphism for phrase types Operation no longer has eval, exec and generate methods, selected at runtime.
+Instead, phrase types are baked into object types.
+* This appears to be needed for the new EXE format.
+All operations have an iexec() method, there aren't 3 methods selected at runtime.

+References to non-recursive definitions are represented by shared references to the definiens.
+The Operation graph is a DAG, a structure which also supports common-subexpression elimination.
+Pointer equality of Operation nodes means optimization-time equivalence.

 **EXE (Executable Representation):**
 * The interpreter is a state machine with a main loop and an IP (instruction pointer) register, storing all temporary values in the Frame.
 Supports